Daniel Garodnick: New York City Council Speaker campaign

 After exploring a race for New York City Comptroller., Garodnick instead ran for re-election in District 4 and for City Council Speaker.
-Garodnick was endorsed for Speaker by the Democratic Organizations of Queens, Bronx and Brooklyn, as well as the New York Times Editorial Board which cited his independence and support for middle class housing.
-Mark-Viverito earned the support of newly-elected mayor Bill de Blasio, and defeated Garodnick on January 8, 2014.
+Garodnick was endorsed for Speaker by the Democratic Organizations of Queens, Bronx and Brooklyn, as well as the editorial board of The New York Times, which cited his independence and support for middle class housing.
+Melissa Mark-Viverito earned the support of newly-elected mayor Bill de Blasio, and defeated Garodnick on January 8, 2014.

 City Planning

 On February 7, 2022, Mayor Eric Adams appointed Garodnick as Director of the Department of City Planning, and Chair of the City Planning Commission.
 He led the administration’s ambitious land use agenda, which included three City of Yes initiatives—one for the environment, one for economic development, and one for housing—all of which were approved by the New York City Council.
 The economic development initiative was the largest expansion of manufacturing space in 60 years.
 The housing initiative, which allowed for additional housing throughout the city, including office conversions, transit oriented development, affordable housing bonuses and parking reforms, is expected to deliver 82,000 units of housing over 15 years, was the largest pro-housing zoning reform in the city's history.
 In February 2024, Garodnick was nominated by Mayor Adams to represent the city as a board member of the MTA.

 Garodnick also advanced 5 neighborhood plans, near the new Metro-North Stations coming to the Bronx, on a key stretch of Atlantic Avenue in Brooklyn, in Manufacturing Districts in Midtown Manhattan, and Long Island City and downtown Jamaica in Queens.
 He successfully approved the Green Fast Track initiative which eliminates red tape and streamlines the environmental review process for small- and medium-sized all-electric residential developments.
 In July 2023, Garodnick was named in the top ten of City & State Newspaper's Real Estate Power 100., and in February 2025, number twenty in City & State's Power 100 in New York City government.

+On January 8, 2026, Garodnick announced that he would be stepping down from his position at the Department of City Planning.